jyotirmoy-paul/android-geofencing/README.md

 What things you need to install the software

 ```
-Android Studio should be set-up and running on your system.
+1. Android Studio should be set-up and running on your system.
-Google Play Services SDK should be installed
+2. Google Play Services SDK should be installed.
-An android device running on Jelly Bean or higher.
+3. An android device running on Jelly Bean or higher.
 ```

 ### Installing